FarsetLabs/farsetlabs.github.io/about/club_mate.md

 ## How to get

-Farset Labs imports Club-Mate for its members, and it is sold by the bottle at the tuckshop on-site!
-We usually have the following in stock:
+Farset Labs imports Club-Mate for its members, it is sold by the bottle at the tuckshop on-site!

-- Club-Mate Regular (330ml/500ml)
-- Club-Mate Cola (330ml)
-- Club-Mate Winter Edition (500ml)

 We also sell by the crate for larger orders, and are happy to sell onto the public!
 If you would like to order, please email [conor@farsetlabs.org.uk](mailto:conor@farsetlabs.org.uk) with your request.
+Our live stock tracker for crate orders is below.

+When our buy-ins are open, you can join in by filling in the form located [here](https://docs.google.com/forms/d/1fUgrvDnktPW1WM3YsBpFMWUZP5qGrD7Ktu1vsmCVp4s/closedform).
+If you'd like to be kept updated regarding our buy-ins, you can join our mailing list [here](https://docs.google.com/forms/d/1rRXpidMTPJrlrwpWK2t31LoedhtMy41OJRMjZA9ok_c/viewform).

 ## Live Stock